 Start your writing journey by preparing for it.
 Brush up on reading original fairy tales.
 Most of them are a lot darker than the Disney versions that many of us have come to know.

 That’s not to say you shouldn’t watch and learn from the Disney films.
-It’s also a good idea to see and read the latest fairy tale interpretations by filmmakers and other authors.
-Examine what you think worked well and what didn’t in these retellings, but be sure to add your own flair to the story that is unique to you.
+It’s a good idea to see and read the latest fairy tale interpretations by filmmakers and other authors.
+Examine what you think worked well and what didn’t in each fairy tale retelling, but be sure to add your own flair to the story.

 A few helpful starting points in your search for information can include:

-1. Read the original fairy tales: (Many fairy tales will be sold in a one book as a collection in case you are looking to purchase your own copy.)
+1. Read the original fairy tales: (Many fairy tales will be sold in a one book as a collection) One famous original fairy tale author is Charles Perrault.
+Doing a fairy tale retelling of one of his classics you know would be a great start.

 2. Watch fairy tale movies: (Live action and animated movies are fair game!)